• Skip to main content

 Budgets Will Help You Invest

 We have all heard the saying, “Pay yourself first.”
-What happens if you don’t have a budget, you pay yourself first but then you don’t have enough money for groceries?
-You might think of stopping all investments into higher education and retirement because you’re always short on cash.
+What happens if you don’t have a budget, you pay yourself first, but then you don’t have enough money for groceries?
+You might think of stopping all investments into higher education and retirement because you always need more cash.

 Suppose you keep track of all spending, make sure bills are paid, and plan for expenses.
-In that case, you may see that not only do you have enough for retirement, but you can bump up that 401K contributions to 6% instead of 5%, with room to increase two percentage points every year.
+You may see that you have enough for retirement, but you can bump up 401K contributions to 6% instead of 5%, with room to increase two percentage points yearly.

 A Benefit of Budgeting is it Helps You Decide if You Want to Make More Money